joaco18/collaborative_coding/maia_tutorial/Tutorial.md

     -  Group 2:

         Run an experiment using tissue models as initialization for EM.
-Use the Medvision atlas in INTO mode.
+Don't use the atlas in any way.
 Use the cases: ['1025', '1024', '1003'].
 Modify the experiment name to exp_group2.
 Make sure datapath, tissue_models_filepath, results_path are with your own paths.

     -  Group 3: